-Education/research permit.
+- (15)Education/research permit.
 The Executive Director may issue an education/research aquaculture permit for operations which expressly for the purpose of using aguaculture for education or research.
 A lease may be required.
-Applicants may be approved for three separate sites, with up to an area of one-thousand (1,000) square feet for each site.
-Education/research sites shall not be within 500 feet of one another.
+Applicants may be approved for three separate sites, with up to an area of one thousand (1,000) square feet for each site.
+Education/research sites shall not be within five hundred (500) feet of one another.
 Areas in excess of this may only be approved by the full Council.
 Educational/research aquaculture assents shall be valid for a period not to exceed three (3) years.
 A lease may be required and sale of any aquacultured product is not allowed, report of such action by the Executive Director shall be made in writing to the full Council at the next regularly scheduled meeting of the Council.
 The Executive Director may grant extensions to these permits.
 Each extension shall not exceed three (3) years.
-Educational/research aquaculture operations wholly contained within the confines of a council-approved marina

-- perimeter are excluded from the 500-foot separation standard, as contained above, and may maintain a total of 3,000 square feet in any configuration for such operations. - (9) All transient aquaculture gear shall be operated within defined areas as established by the tidal water aquaculture management plan.
-Transient gear lease fees shall be based on the minimum area necessary to operate the proposed number of cages. - (10) Aquaculture operations shall be located at sites and operated in such a manner as to not obstruct public access to and from tidal waters. - (11) Any new lease in a coastal salt pond shall be limited in size as follows: maximum three (3) acres for traditional rack and bag or cage methods; or maximum six (6) acres for bottom planting. - (12) Leaseholder may not apply for any lease expansion until such time leaseholder can demonstrate to the CRMC a need for additional area. - Recreational Permits.
-The Executive Director may grant (13)permits for recreational culture of shellfish by littoral landowners as follows: (1) Recreational permits shall be limited to one culture enclosure limited to a volume of 48 cubic feet; (2) This cage shall be hung from an existing CRMC approved dock in a manner that it will not interfere with traditional navigation; (3) Recreational permit holders will follow all existing seed importation regulations; (4) Recreational permit holders will be required to complete a CRMC approved educational program; (5) Recreational permits will be exempt from prohibition #6;.(6) All gear used under an education permit will be legibly marked with the letters "CRMC" and the CRMC permit number; and (7) Recreational permits will be only in areas of approved waters as defined by the National Shellfish Sanitation Program. - (14) The maximum area occupied by aquaculture leases in the coastal salt ponds is five percent (5%) of the total open water surface area of the salt pond below MLW.
-This limit is established based upon the current knowledge of ecological carrying capacity models.
-See: Salt Pond SAMP Section 100.B.1 and Figure 1-1 for salt pond areas. - b.
-Freshwater Aquaculture
+Educational/research aquaculture operations wholly contained within the confines of a council-approved marina perimeter are excluded from the five hundred (500)-foot separation standard, as contained above, and may maintain a total of three thousand (3,000) square feet in any configuration for such operations. - (16) Aquaculture operations shall be located at sites and operated in such a manner as to not obstruct public access to and from tidal waters. - (17) Any new lease in a coastal salt pond shall be limited in size as follows: - (AA) a maximum three (3) acres for methods using gear including, but not limited to, racks, bags, and floating cages; or - (BB) a maximum of ten (10) acres for bottom planting. - (18) Leaseholder may not apply for any lease expansion until such time leaseholder can demonstrate to the CRMC a need for additional area.

-- (1) The Council shall require a permit for all freshwater and land-based aquaculture operations located within the coastal zone or in inland locations throughout the state. - (2) Permits for land-based aquaculture operations shall be granted by the CRMC for a term not to exceed 50 years. - (3) When required, all species utilized for culture within land-based aquaculture operations must be approved by the DEM director or his or her designee.
-The aforementioned approval must be obtained prior to the Council issuing its assent, however, it may be concurrently processed with the Council's review. - 6.
-Guidelines for marine aquaculture within tidal waters.
-In addition to the policies, prerequisites, additional requirements for Category B assents, prohibitions and standards above, the Council also suggests that applicants take the following items into consideration for any proposed aquaculture application. - a.
-Marine aquaculture lease size in Narragansett Bay. - (1) For the area known as upper Narragansett Bay, defined as the area north of a line across the bay at the latitude of 41 degrees 35 minutes, proposed aquaculture farms should be limited to three acres. - (2) Three (3) acre leases will be granted by giving an initial two (2) acre lease.
-Subsequently the third acre will be granted when the Permittee shows that the initial two (2) acre lease is being utilized. - (3) These guidelines may be adjusted for variations in water depth, species cultured, culture method, etc. - b.
-Guidelines for Marine Aquaculture in the Salt Ponds. - (1) Aquaculture leases will be discouraged in historically fished areas and encouraged in areas that have not been historically utilized in the wild harvest fishery. - (2) Buffer zones between aquaculture leases may be required when considering new leases. - L. Coastal wetland mitigation (formerly § 300.12) - 1.
-Definitions (All definitions moved to § 1.1.2 of this Part)
+- (19) Recreational permits.
+The Executive Director may grant permits for recreational culture of shellfish by littoral landowners as follows: - (AA) Recreational permits shall be limited to a combined total volume of forty-eight (48) cubic feet; - (BB) This cage(s) shall be hung from an existing CRMC approved dock in a manner that it will not interfere with traditional navigation; - (CC) Recreational permit holders shall follow all existing seed importation regulations; - (DD) Recreational permit holders are required to complete a CRMC approved aquaculture educational program; - (EE) All gear used under an education permit will be legibly marked with the letters "CRMC" and the CRMC permit number; and - (FF) Recreational permits will be only in areas of approved waters as defined by the National Shellfish Sanitation Program. - (20) The maximum area occupied by aquaculture leases in the coastal salt ponds is five percent (5%) of the total open water surface area of the salt pond below MLW.
+This limit is established based upon the current knowledge of ecological carrying capacity models. - b.
+Freshwater aquaculture - (1) The Council shall require a permit for all freshwater and land-based aquaculture operations located within the coastal zone or in inland locations throughout the state. - (2) Permits for land-based aquaculture operations shall be granted by the CRMC for a term not to exceed fifty (50) years. - (3) When required, all species utilized for culture within landbased aquaculture operations must be approved by the DEM director or his or her designee.
+The aforementioned approval must be obtained prior to the Council issuing its assent, however, it may be concurrently processed with the Council's review.